DR. J. MARK PULLEN

 Pullen, J.M. and K. Heffner, Supporting Coalition Battle Management Language Experiments with Scripted Web Services, NATO Modeling and Simulation Group Annual Symposium, Brussels, Belgium, October 2009

-Pullen, J.M., D. Corner and S. Singapogu, Scripted Battle Management Language 2 Operation and Mapping Description Language, Proceedings of the IEEE Fall 2009 Simulation Interoperability Workshop, Orlando, FL, September 2009
+Pullen, J.M., D. Corner and S. Singapogu, Scripted Battle Management Language 2 Operation and Mapping Description Language, IEEE Fall 2009 Simulation Interoperability Workshop, Orlando, FL, September 2009

-Pullen, J.M., D. Corner, S. Singapogu and P. McAndrews, Interpreted Web Services as a Tool for Development of Command and Control Interoperability with Simulations, Proceedings of the IEEE Distributed Simulation and Real Time Applications Symposium, Singapore, October 2009
+Pullen, J.M., D. Corner, S. Singapogu and P. McAndrews, Interpreted Web Services as a Tool for Development of Command and Control Interoperability with Simulations, IEEE Distributed Simulation and Real Time Applications Symposium, Singapore, October 2009

 Pullen, J.M. and J. Chen, Distributed Application Launching for High Quality Graphics in Synchronous Distance Education, ACM Special Interest Group on Computer Science Education (SIGCSE) Bulletin, Vol 40 No. 3, pp 204-208, 2008